AhmedRaisi/Tarsho/README.md

 - Dual Account Creation: Sign up as either a consumer or a service provider, customizing the experience to fit specific needs.
 - Service Listings: Providers can list their services, including detailed information on pricing, location, and specializations.
+- Project Listing: Providers can provide projects which are a group of services listed.
 - Proximity Search: Advanced location-based search functionality enables consumers to easily find local providers.
 - User-Friendly Interface: Designed for ease of navigation to effortlessly connect users and service providers.